 IEEE has identified several projects for initial consideration in the program:

 Semi-arid areas are at the mercy of rain for agriculture production.
-Low annual rainfall with very high co-efficient of variation and its unfavourable erratic distribution over the growing season results in subsistence type of rain fed farming.
-Rainfall, when accumulated, can result in a large enough volume of water to have a significant impact on subsistence farming.
-This pilot project will create a means to capture and store rainwater for later use in irrigating staple food crops at the project site in village Melva of Jodhpur district of India.
-This will result in increased production of pearl millet and pulses by 300-350%.
-Villagers from Melva will participate in planning and in building the required cistern and tank and in preparing the surfaces for harvesting rainwater.
-MGCS, Jodhpur and local industry will build a training facility to support long-term sustainability.
+Low annual ghana rainfall with very high co-efficient of variation results in subsistence rain fed farming.
+Rainfall, when accumulated, can result in a large enough volume of assured water, which in turn has a significant impact on subsistence farming.
+This pilot project created a means to capture and store rainwater for later use in irrigating staple food crops at the project site in village Melva of Jodhpur district of India.
+This will result in increased participated in planning and in building the required cistern and tank and in preparing the surfaces for harvesting rainwater.
+MGCS, Jodhpur and local industry have built a training facility to support long-term sustainability.
 The experiences will be shared with nearby villages, thereby enabling them to repeat the project.

 Protecting drinking water in Ghana